After 11 hours of research evaluating 45 products, we picked DrSkin Cool Dry Compression Tights as our top choice.

 Compression garments (including pants, socks, shirts, and shorts) are intended to improve circulation during periods of sustained physical activity.

 They can reduce rashes and chafing, reduce muscle stiffness, and improve post-workout recovery time.
-They're an enhancement to your workout plan.
+Overall, they're an enhancement to your workout plan.

 Here's what we mean: